 County Stats (19/20 season)

-Born in Roehampton, south West London, Malan grew up in South Africa, made his first-class debut for Boland and played second-team cricket for Middlesex and Worcestershire.
+Born in Roehampton, South West London, Malan grew up in South Africa and made his first-class debut for Boland in February 2006.

 He made his first appearance for Middlesex that summer as well, a county he captained for the two years immediately prior to leaving for Yorkshire.

 Malan, a County Championship winner in 2016, is far from just a T20 specialist, as proved when he scored a brilliant 219 in only his third appearance for the White Rose, against Derbyshire at Headingley in August 2020.

 That Bob Willis Trophy innings marked his maiden career double century for a player who played 15 Test Matches in 2017 and 2018 and scored an Ashes hundred at Perth.

 An elegant left-hander who packs a punch, Malan also bowls useful leg-spinners.
 He is closing in on 200 first-class career matches and 12,000 runs.
 He has played just one career ODI, against Ireland in 2019.

 Malan, nicknamed AC (think Italian football!), will play for the Nottingham based Trent Rockets in the inaugural Hundred competition in summer 2021.